Tim Anderson Player Props: White Sox vs. Rangers

-On Tuesday, Tim Anderson (hitting .350 in his past 10 games) and the Chicago White Sox play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 8:05 PM ET.
+The Chicago White Sox, including Tim Anderson (.317 batting average in his past 10 games), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+He had a one-hit performance in his last game (1-for-4) against the Rangers.

 Tim Anderson Game Info & Props vs. the Rangers